Asking effective questions can improve our communication and unlock ideas and innovation.

 - Set the stage.
 We should give ourselves just two minutes to lay out the problem.
 This forces us to frame it in a high-level way that doesn’t constrain or direct the questioning.
 It’s important to state that only questions are wanted, not answers or pushback.

 - Brainstorm the questions.
 We should set a timer and spend the next four minutes collectively generating as many questions as possible about the challenge.
 The emphasis is on quantity, and questions should be written down verbatim.

-The question-burst methodology can be particularly useful when it comes to involving quieter, more introverted people, as it doesn’t demand that anyone instantly asserts a point of view.
-People therefore tend to be more comfortable speaking and are able to contribute useful perspectives which might otherwise other go unheard.
+The question burst methodology can be particularly useful when it comes to involving quieter, more introverted people, as it doesn’t demand that anyone instantly asserts a point of view.
+People therefore tend to be more comfortable speaking and are able to contribute useful perspectives which might otherwise go unheard.
 The most vocal person in the room doesn’t always have the best answers.

 What if we started asking more meaningful questions right now?